Our pledge to you:

 If a complaint is made by or about a business, this information is usually retained on our Stakeholder CRM where it becomes part of the business record.
 It will be retained until the business ceases to work with us, plus an additional 3 years.

 Occasionally you can request a brochure by post.
 In order to do this, we need your Identity Data and Contact Data and the brochure requested.

 Our legal basis for processing is contract and we aim to retain it for one year after the request.

 When you request a brochure we also collect a unique identifier which Google assigns to you.
 For more information, please read the section Joining and Profiling.

-To fulfil your request our mailing company receive your personal information.
+To fulfil your request our mailing company receive your Identity Data and Contact Data.
 They store it for 3 months after a brochure is sent.

 We have many newsletters, among them:

 - Travel & holidays - inspiration, travel tips, news and offers

 - Ski - a partnership newsletter from SkiScotland